pnp/PnP/Solutions/Business.StarterIntranet/README.md

 # Post-installation steps #

+## Configure column default values in the Pages library ##
-Right after the deployment, you have to complete some manual steps to set up default column value settings as follow.
+Right after the deployment, you have to complete some manual steps to set up default column value settings as follow (the extensibilty provider has been removed).
 These information are used for the news and event webparts on the home page to filter archive page (the "See all news/events" links).

 Library/Folder | Column | Value
 ---------| -----| --------